1 Introducing Kubernetes

 Summary

-- Kubernetes is Greek for helmsman.
-As a ship’s captain oversees the ship while the helmsman steers it, you oversee your computer cluster, while Kubernetes performs the day-to-day management tasks.
+- Kubernetes is the Greek word for “helmsman.”
+Just like a ship’s captain oversees the ship while the helmsman steers it, you oversee your computer cluster, while Kubernetes performs the everyday management tasks.

 - Kubernetes is pronounced koo-ber-netties.
 Kubectl, the Kubernetes command-line tool, is pronounced kube-control.

-- Kubernetes is an open-source project built upon Google’s vast experience in running applications on a global scale.
-Thousands of individuals now contribute to it.
+- Kubernetes is an open source project built on Google’s vast experience in running applications on a global scale.
+Thousands of individuals contribute to it today.

 - Kubernetes uses a declarative model to describe application deployments.
 After you provide a description of your application to Kubernetes, it brings it to life.